rtjord/ece570-project/README.md

 ## 6. Code Provenance (Original vs Adapted vs External)

-The assignment requires explicitly stating which parts of the code were written by us, adapted from prior code, or copied from external repositories.

 ### 6.1 Code Written for This Project

 All code in `ECE_570_Project.py` was written specifically for this CutMix reproduction.